-From Mid South, the Midnight Express would go to World Class Championship Wrestling promotion at the end of 1984.
+From Mid South, the Midnight Express would go to the World Class Championship Wrestling promotion at the end of 1984.
 While working for Fritz Von Erich, they would continue battling with the Fantastics.
 Once again, Cornette’s team would go after Tommy and Bobby Fulton’s tag team championship.
-The Midnight Express stayed in the Dallas based promotion for six months holding the company’s belts once.
+The Midnight Express stayed in the Dallas-based promotion for six months holding the company’s belts once.

 By the fall of 1985, the three men would start working for the Crocket’s Mid Atlantic Wrestling promotion based out of Charlotte, North Carolina.
 With the Mid Atlantic program being broadcasted on the TBS station, the Midnight Express gained exposure to a larger viewing audience.

 At the time, Dusty Rhodes was booking the territory.
 Soon, the team of three would become a team of four when Ray Traylor Jr., who later became known as the Big Boss Man in the WWF, was added as Jim Cornette’s bodyguard.
 Dusty would name Traylor Big Bubba Rogers, and he would always be decked out in a suit and tie, topped with a Fedora hat.